soukudom/Sample-IOx-BRKOPS-2490/Catalyst-9300-APP/README.md

    conf t
    no app-hosting signed-verification
    ```
+   To verify if signed verification has been disbaled, use `sh app-hosting infra`.

 ## Containerize the Application

 1. Download or clone this GitHub repository to your local machine.